 There are a couple of reasons scale buildup isn’t the best part of waking up.
-For one thing, if you let it get bad enough in your kettles or inside the water tanks of your brewers, it can contribute off flavors or interfere with your extraction.
+For one thing, if you let it get bad enough in your kettles or inside the once clean water tanks of your brewers, it can contribute off flavors or interfere with your coffee extraction.

 How can I descale my setup?

 Don’t sweat the scale stuff: There are plenty of ways to make sure your equipment is clean and that sweet, sweet coffee keeps flowing at its best.
-Depending on what equipment you use, there are lots of descaling products available out there.
+When it comes to learning how to clean coffee brewing equipment, there are lots of descaling products available out there.
 Here are two examples:

-Coffee equipment manufacturer Saeco also has its own line of decalcifier liquid ($9.95), which can be used safely in espresso machines and also contains citric and lactic acids to break down the mineral deposits.
+Coffee equipment manufacturer Saeco also has its own line of decalcifier liquid, which can be used safely in espresso machines and also contains citric and lactic acids to break down the mineral deposits.

-You may be thinking, “Can I just use vinegar?”
-Technically speaking, yes: White vinegar will remove scale from your machines if you use enough of it and let it sit long enough — but then you also run the risk of having morning coffee that tastes slightly reminiscent of pickles for the rest of the machine’s life.
+You may be thinking, “Can I just use distilled white vinegar?”
+Technically speaking, yes: Distilled white vinegar will remove scale from your coffee machines if you use enough of it and let it sit long enough — but then you also run the risk of having morning coffee that tastes slightly reminiscent of pickles for the rest of the machine’s life.
 Coffee equipment with plastic or rubber components, such as automatic drip brewers, tend to absorb the smell of vinegar and refuse to let it go.
 While it seems like a cheap and readily available cleaning option, we recommend avoiding the temptation.

 However, you can DIY a descaler, if you’d like to have more control over what goes into the thing your precious coffee comes out of: Most commercially available products are made with a base of citric acid, which you can buy at many grocery stores or canning-supply shops.
 Citric acid has a lower pH than vinegar, so the process may take a bit longer overall, but it will be done without any lingering taste or aroma — squeaky clean!

-Most descaling solutions, whether they’re powder or liquid form, require a couple hours’ investment: There’s usually soaking and thorough rinsing involved, and there may be some elbow grease involved.
+A descaling solution, whether its in powder or liquid form, require a couple hours’ investment: There may be soaking, thorough rinsing, and the occasional elbow grease involved.
 That said, as soon as you descale your machine you can get back to getting so overcaffeinated that you’d like to scale the walls — and isn’t that the point?